PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 - WiFi module  [ALPHA AWUS036ACH](https://www.alfa.com.tw/products_detail/1.htm) or any other **RTL8812au** card.

 On the ground side:
-* One of:
+- One of:

-  - Any computer with usb port and Linux (tested on ubuntu 18.04 x86-64)
+  - Any computer with USB port and Linux (tested on ubuntu 18.04 x86-64)
-  - Raspberry PI connected via ethernet to computer running QGroundControl with any OS.
+  - Raspberry PI connected via Ethernet to computer running QGroundControl on any OS.

 - WiFi module  [ALPHA AWUS036ACH](https://www.alfa.com.tw/products_detail/1.htm) or any other **RTL8812au** card.
   See [WFB-ng wiki > WiFi hardware](https://github.com/svpcom/wfb-ng/wiki/WiFi-hardware) for more information on supported modules.